Waste1and/Solana-Weapon/README.md

 # Solana Weapon

-**Solana Weapon** is an advanced trading bot for the Solana blockchain ecosystem.
+**Solana Weapon** is advanced for the Solana blockchain.
 It analyzes market data and community sentiment to generate trading signals for Solana tokens.